pderaaij/research-intrapreneurship/thesis/chapter-3.md

 To determine the (mis)fit of autonomy for an individual the construct of [@spreitzer1995] was used.
 The construct was used at T0 and for the daily surveys.
 To determine both the need and the supply, the same three items were asked with a different prefix.
 For the need, each item in the daily survey started with “Today, I found…”.
 “Today, I had…” was the prefix for the supply construct in the daily survey.
 The T0 survey had “I have/can…” as a prefix for the supply and “I find…” as prefix for the need.

 This validated measurement consisted out of three items.
 "The opportunity to determine how I do my job" is an example item.
-The alpha's for the various surveys were T0/Need: .93; T0/Supply: .94; T1/Need: .92; and T1/Supply: .89.
+Cronbach's alpha's for the various surveys were T0/Need: .93; T0/Supply: .94; T1/Need: .92; and T1/Supply: .89.

 ### 3.3.3 Psychological safety

 Psychological safety was measured via the well-proven construct of @edmondson1999.
 As part of the T0 survey, participants were required to respond to seven items.
 Example items are "Members of this team are able to bring up problems and tough issues" and "Working with members of this team, my unique skills and talents are value and utilised".

-The internal consistency of the construct psychological safety had an $\alpha$ of .67, which is doubtful.
+The internal consistency of the construct psychological safety had a Cronbach $\alpha$ of .67, which is doubtful.
 Removing an item would not yield a higher reliability score.
 The composition reliability of this construct was .78, a value close to the minimum threshold of .8 for a five to nine-item construct [@netemeyer2003].

 ### 3.3.4 Control variables

-Education was added to the T0 survey as a control variable. .
+Education was added to the T0 survey as a control variable.
 The meta-review study of @neessen2019 found that intrapreneurs have a higher educational level in comparison with other employees.
+Similarly, educational level influences job autonomy [@ross1992].
 To discern participants’ educational level, the survey asked, “Which is your highest earned education?”
 Possible answers were high school, bachelor, master, doctorate, and other.

 Prior experience has been shown to improve individuals’ ability to recognise opportunities [@neessen2019].
 To prevent confounding results, a control variable for “first job” was added.